Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

 **This plugin can only be configured as a global plugin.** The plugin terminates `/.well-known/acme-challenge/` path for matching domains.
-To create certificates and terminate challenges only for certain domains, please refer to the [Parameters](#parameters) section.
+To create certificates and terminate challenges only for certain domains, refer to the [Parameters](#parameters) section.

 #### Trigger creation of certificate